fsr/csharp-lessons/_exercises/01_calculate_euclidean_distance.md

 lesson: 1
 ---

-Modify the Hello World prorgamm given in the slides to calculate the eudlidean distance.
+Modify the Hello World prorgamm given in the slides to calculate the eudlidean distance.[^solution]

+[^solution]:
+    You can find the solution to this task [Here](https://github.com/satkowski/csharp-solutions/blob/master/01_grundlagen_1/euclidean_distance.cs).

 ### Step 1